lemonsaurus/tyrant/README.md

 # lemonbot

-Bot for a dumbass lemon-themed server
+Bot for a dumbass lemon-themed server, since retired.

 🍋 🍋